grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "If they have rear torpedo tubes, they will not have to turn," Hemi replied.
 "And they are so close a torpedo will be in the water for only a minute before it hits us."

 Percy spat again.
-"Hell's bells.
-Then just fucking let me know if there's any indication at all that they are about to fire, Hemi."
+"Hell's fucking bells.
+Then just let me know if there's any fucking indication at all that they are about to fire, Hemi!"

 "It is tough, Sylvia.
 Cassandra is right, there is a lot of background noise."